Michael Duca: Priesthood

+In 1986, Duca was appointed as vocations director for the diocese and as chaplain at Southern Methodist University in Dallas.
+In 1994, Duca traveled to Rome to study at the Pontifical University of St. Thomas Aquinas, receiving a Licentiate in Canon Law in 1996.
+After returning to Texas in 1996, Duca was named rector of Holy Trinity Seminary, a position he would hold until 2008.

 Bishop of Shreveport

-Duca was appointed as bishop of the Diocese of Shreveport by Pope Benedict XVI on April 1 2008.
+Duca was appointed as bishop of Shreveport by Pope Benedict XVI on April 1 2008.
 He was consecrated by Archbishop Alfred Hughes on May 19, 2008, at the Shreveport Convention Center, with approximately 3,000 people in attendance.
+Archbishop Michael Sheehan and Bishop Kevin Farrell were the co-consecrators.
 Duca was one of the regular panelists on the American Religious Townhall television program.

 Bishop of Baton Rouge

-Duca was appointed on June 26, 2018, by Pope Francis as the sixth bishop of the diocese of Baton Rouge, succeeding Bishop Robert Muench, who retired.
-Duca was installed by Archbishop Hughes on August 24, 2018.
+Duca was appointed on June 26, 2018, by Pope Francis as the sixth bishop of Baton Rouge, succeeding Bishop Robert Muench, who retired.
+Duca was installed by Hughes on August 24, 2018.